tobacco

 Is Nicotine the Only Harmful Part of Tobacco?

-Most teens do not try tobacco for the first time with the intent of getting addicted.
-Unfortunately, nicotine is so addictive that many teens do get addicted.
-Seventy percent of teenage smokers wish they’d never taken up the habit in the first place.
+Yes.
+Nicotine is so addictive that many teens do get addicted.
+While most teens do not try tobacco for the first time with the intent of getting addicted, it is so easy to get addicted that 70% of teenage smokers wish they’d never taken up the habit in the first place.

 What Are the Common Street Names?